nickbauman/noir.util.test2/README.md

 # noir-test2

-If you want to write more comprehensive integration tests in the noir framework with the following idiom:
+An alternative Noir test harness.
+If you want to write more idiomatic integration tests in the excellent Noir framework like this:

         (deftest test-signup-validation
                 (-> (send-request [:post "/signup/"] {"email" "foo.bar@gmail.com"